Ultimate Parker Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

 BRRRR means “Buy, Rehab, Rent, Refinance, Repeat”.
-BRRRR is a system for repeated growth.
-This plan hinges on your capability to withdraw cash out when you refinance.
+If you want to increase your investments, the BRRRR is a good strategy to follow.
+This plan rests on your ability to extract cash out when you refinance.

 Factors to Consider